trzsz/trzsz.github.io/ssh.md

 - For the "remember password" and "remember answer" mentioned above, add `enc` in front of the configuration item, you can configure the ciphertext to prevent people from snooping on the screen.
 Cipher text can solve the issue of passwords containing `#` too.

-  Run `tssh --enc-secret`, enter the plaintext of the password or answer (it will not be echoed), and you can get the ciphertext used for configuration (the same password will have different encryption results each time):
+  Run `tssh --enc-secret`, enter the plaintext of the password or answer, and you can get the ciphertext used for configuration (the same password will have different encryption results each time):

   ```
   Host server2